Gray Whale Watching (December - May)

-From December through May, gray whales can be observed a few miles off California's shore, and whale watchers aboard Oceanic Society's naturalist-led Whale Watch boats have a unique vantage from which to view this incredible "parade."
+From December through May, gray whales can be observed a few miles off California's shore, and whale watchers aboard Oceanic Society's naturalist-led whale watch boats have a unique vantage from which to view this incredible "parade."

 Parking: Free off-street parking at the harbor.

-Food & Refreshments: Bring snack and beverage.
+Food & Refreshments: Bring snacks and beverages.